 It should be noted that this project is an opportunity to familiarize children with ideas such as marine pollution and marine conservation from an early age.

-Also, IMO wanted to launch this project outside Concepcion,to mark a landmark of inclusion to inhabitants of a commune who are very concerned about raising awareness about these issues from early childhood.
+IMO wanted to premiere this show outside Concepción, in a place on the coast, specifically to include the inhabitants of Penco, who are very committed to raising awareness about these issues from early childhood.